 Table 7.
-Express authorisation of leases, licences, short-term uses and other estates - General Community Use Category
+Express authorisation of tenure - General Community Use Category

 The Local Government Act 1993 requires that any lease, licence, short-term use or other estate over community land must be expressly authorised by a Plan of Management.
 Table 7 outlines the purposes for which tenure may be granted on community land categorised as General Community Use.
-Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for the CBD Civic Spaces in accordance with Clause 116 of the Local Government (General) Regulation 2005.
+Licences and approvals for short-term casual use or occupation for a range of uses may also be granted for the CBD Civic Spaces in accordance with Clause 116 of the Local Government (General) Regulation 2021.